leblanck/redpoint/README.md

 11. Sets up local shell preferences:
   * Install/update Git
   * Install Oh-My-Zsh
+  * Installs PowerLevel10k zsh Theme
   * Downloads [Gruvbox](https://github.com/leblanck/gruvbox_iterm_theme.git) iTerm theme
   * Symlink all dotiles from `redpoint/resources/dotfiles` to `~`
   * Installs [Trash](https://github.com/sindresorhus/trash) from npm

 12. Sets up local macOS preferences.
+  * Dowloads Corsair iCUE Drivers to the Desktop for install.

 This is free to use, edit, change, learn from, but you enjoy this, feel free to [buy me a coffee!](https://www.buymeacoffee.com/kyleblanc)